 Who will be the primary teacher during Arthur’s absence?

-Jesse Bowles (Acting Lead Pastor) and Bryan Bradshaw (Executive Pastor) will share most the teaching responsibilities, but we expect that Jesse will probably teach 70% of the time and Bryan will teach the rest.
+Jesse Bowles (Acting Lead Pastor) and Bryan Bradshaw (Executive Pastor) will share the majority of the teaching responsibilities, but we expect that Jesse will probably teach 70% of the time and Bryan will teach the rest.)

 Will anyone else's role on staff change during this time?

 The staff at New River have always encouraged a work environment that crosses over and overlaps into each ministry department.
 Fortunately, ever-shifting responsibilities is a part of the staff culture, so making some adjustments to accommodate this time will not be “out of the norm.”
 We do expect that some things will change and will do our best to communicate those changes as they occur.

-What can we do, as a church, to help support Arthur, Jesse and the staff during this time?
+What can we do, as a church, to help support Arthur, Jesse and the staff?

 Arthur: Please pray for Arthur, Lori and their children.
 This next request is challenging, but please respect Arthur's privacy and give him time and space to rest and recover.
 Arthur is a pastor, and his nature is to shepherd and take care of anyone who needs his help, so if he is approached with a visit or need he will want to provide comfort and care.
 Providing that type of care requires energy and time, and will negatively impact his recovery.

-If you happen to see Arthur or Lori somewhere, please do not hesitate to say hello and offer some words of encouragement to them.
+If you happen to see Arthur or Lori somewhere please don’t hesitate to say hello and offer some words of encouragement to them.
 Arthur loves us and the relationships that we all share with him and with each other.
-If you would like to send him cards or notes of encouragement that would be great.
+If you’d like to send him cards or notes of encouragement that would be great.